Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Oh Sonoma, you fiesty girl!

 Let’s start with the name.
 Vanderpump.
 Or as my eyes kept reading it after the second glass: Vanderpimp.
-Seriously, the […]
+Seriously, […]

 Wine Review: 2022 Massif D’uchaux Côtes du Rhône Villages – Dry as a British Comedy